39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Bihar and Uttar Pradesh

-55. The longest year occurs on –
+55. The longest year is on –

 (a) Pluto